mrizvi96/AIMentorProject/UNIMPLEMENTED_FEATURES.md

 ---

-## 2. Detailed Interaction Logging for Analytics
+## 2. ~~Detailed Interaction Logging for Analytics~~ ✅ **IMPLEMENTED**

+*This feature has been fully implemented and is now functional.*

 *   **Proposed:** An extensive logging system would capture detailed interaction data for future analysis and the development of personalized learning paths.
 This included:
     *   User's initial query.
     *   AI's response.
     *   The specific prompt sent to the SLM.
-    *   The learner’s **pedagogical state** at the time of the query.
+    *   The learner's **pedagogical state** at the time of the query.
     *   Source materials used for the response.
     *   A user-provided rating of the response's usefulness.
-*   **Current Status:** The backend application has standard logging for debugging purposes.
-However, there is no evidence of the structured, database-oriented logging designed to capture the specific data points listed above for analytical purposes.
+*   **Current Status:** ✅ **FULLY IMPLEMENTED** - A comprehensive analytics logging system has been implemented with all 6 required data points.
+The system features async logging with background queue processing, SQLite database with proper indexing, middleware decorators for automatic data capture, and a complete user feedback mechanism.
+*   **Files:**
+    * `backend/app/models/analytics.py` - Pydantic models for analytics data validation
+    * `backend/app/services/analytics_service.py` - Async analytics service with background processing
+    * `backend/app/middleware/analytics_middleware.py` - Decorators for automatic interaction capture
+    * `backend/app/api/analytics_router.py` - Feedback API endpoints and analytics dashboard
+    * `frontend/src/lib/components/FeedbackComponent.svelte` - User feedback UI with star ratings
+    * `backend/app/api/chat_router.py` - All chat endpoints decorated with analytics logging
+    * `backend/app/services/agentic_rag.py` - SLM prompt capture in generation method
+    * `backend/app/core/config.py` - Analytics configuration and privacy settings
+    * `backend/main.py` - Analytics service initialization and middleware integration

 ---

-## 3. User Feedback Mechanism
+## 3. ~~User Feedback Mechanism~~ ✅ **IMPLEMENTED**

+*This feature has been fully implemented as part of the analytics system.*

 *   **Proposed:** Students would have an opportunity to rate the usefulness of a response, and this rating would be logged.
-*   **Current Status:** The frontend UI does not contain any buttons, star ratings, or other controls for a user to provide feedback on the AI's answer.
-The backend does not have an endpoint to receive or store this feedback.
+*   **Current Status:** ✅ **FULLY IMPLEMENTED** - A complete user feedback mechanism has been implemented with a 5-star rating system, optional comment text, and real-time submission.
+The feedback is integrated with the analytics system and displayed below AI responses in the chat interface.
+*   **Files:**
+    * `frontend/src/lib/components/FeedbackComponent.svelte` - Interactive star rating and feedback component
+    * `backend/app/api/analytics_router.py` - `POST /api/analytics/feedback` endpoint
+    * `backend/app/services/analytics_service.py` - Feedback logging and storage
+    * `backend/app/models/analytics.py` - UserFeedback data model with validation

 ---